temporalio/sdk-ruby/README.md

 #### Invoking Child Workflows

-* Child workflows are started with `Temporalio::Workflow.start_child_workflow` which accepts the workflow class or string/symbol name, arguments, and other options.
+* Child workflows are started with `Temporalio::Workflow.start_child_workflow`, which accepts the workflow class or string/symbol name, arguments, and other options.
 * Result for `start_child_workflow` is a `Temporalio::Workflow::ChildWorkflowHandle` which has the `id`, the ability to wait on the `result`, and the ability to `signal` the child.